giacomotolari/react_optimizing_performance/README.md

 ## what is children?

-children is a special prop, automatically passed to every component, that can be used to render the content included between the opening and closing tags when invoking a component.
+Children is a special prop, automatically passed to every component, that can be used to render the content included between the opening and closing tags when invoking a component.
 These kinds of components are identified by the official documentation as “boxes”.